The Complete History of

 Mr. Charlie Firth’s Offer.

 At the time of the migration of the Girlington brthren, the congregation at Clayton Gospel Hall had whittled down to that of just one family plus a friend of theirs, led by Mr. Charlie Firth.
 Mr. Firth’s father, Mr. Samuel Firth, was one of the hall’s original trustees - alongside Mr. Richard Stammers, Mr. Luther Watson, Mr. Herbert Crossley and Mr. Arthur Clayton.
-A conveyance of the land, dated 20th August 1925, was made between these men, Mr. Charles John Vint and the two elderly ladies who owned the land (Ruth Cluderay and Ada Patchett).
+A conveyance of the land, dated 20th August 1925, was made between these men, Mr. Charles John Vint and the two elderly ladies who owned the land previously (Ruth Cluderay and Ada Patchett).

-The Firths, hearing that another Brethren assembly in the city had lost their tenancy of Kensington_Hall, decided to offer Clayton Gospel Hall to this fellowship as its maintenance had become an increasing burden and the future of their own assembly seemed uncertain.
+The Firths, hearing that another Brethren assembly in the city had lost their tenancy of Kensington_Hall, decided to offer Clayton Gospel Hall to this assembly as its maintenance had become an increasing burden and the future of their own assembly seemed uncertain.
 Minutes of Kensington Hall Brethren’s meeting, March 31st 1978 record that:

 An offer, from the assembly at Clayton, of the gift to the Kensington Hall assembly of the hall at Clayton, was considered in detail.
 Brethren considered that, on the whole, the offer appeared to be acceptable, but the feelings of the whole assembly should be sought and, above all, there should be the certainty in all our hearts that such a move is the Lord’s will for us.
 The matter is to be put before the assembly fellowship meeting on Sunday April 2nd.